 Silence Unknown Calls sounds fairly smart, if you're not expecting business numbers cold-calling you for work.
 Those that do call you and aren't on your personal 'VIP list' will go straight to voicemail.

-More iOS 13 features to come with the public beta
+More iOS 13 features to come in September

 We'll continue to update the iOS 13 news here, with our guide to what you need to know about its features and how it'll change your iPhone.
 There might be a separate iPadOS now, but iOS 13 is still mighty important to millions of people.